 Mido, yet another child of Swatch Group’s quiverfull family, has finally updated its Commander line of sporty timekeepers.
-Called Mido Commander Datoday (ref.
-M014.430.11.061.00), the refreshed automatic watch features the same ETA 2836-2 ebauche that powered their Mido Multifort Bicolor 42 mm model that was presented back in 2011, but features a lot more interesting looks with lots of straight lines and an elegant, lugless design of its compact body (although it may make it quite difficult to find an after-market replacement strap or bracelet if need be).
+Called Mido Commander Datoday Automatic (ref.
+M014.430.11.061.00), the refreshed watch features the same ETA 2836-2 self-winding ebauche that powered their Multifort Bicolor 42 mm model presented back in 2011, but features a lot more interesting looks with lots of straight lines and an elegant, lugless design of its compact body (although it may make it quite difficult to find an after-market replacement strap or bracelet if need be).

-Although its hands and facetted hour markers put the new watch dangerously close to the cool Chronoswiss Pacific model that was first unveiled in 2011, the Mido Commander Datoday still makes quite a strong impression.
+Despite its hands and facetted hour markers puting the new watch dangerously close to the similarly styled Chronoswiss Pacific model that was first unveiled in 2011, the Mido Commander Datoday still makes quite a strong impression.

-Unlike many sporty timekeepers of the last five years that tried to appeal to your sub-consciousness with their oversized body and heavy bracelets, this particular watch comes in a very compact body only 40 millimeters in diameter.
-Combine this with its set of very short lugs and you get yourself a watch that will fit well even extremely narrow wrists making it a true “unisex” timekeeper.
+Unlike many sporty timekeepers of the last five years that tried to appeal to your sub-consciousness with their oversized bodies and deliberately heavy bracelets, this particular watch comes in a very compact stainless steel case that measures only 40 millimeters in diameter.
+Combine this with its set of short lugs and you get yourself a watch that will fit well even extremely narrow wrists making it a true “unisex” timekeeper.

 Thanks to its hair-thin, mirror-polished bezel, the dial opening still looks large leaving enough space for the finely shaped hour and minute hands, as well as for a day/date indicator at 3 o’clock.

 The impression of elegance is slightly spoiled by lots of inscriptions on the dial.
 Perhaps, Mido’s designers tried to counterbalance the calendar aperture and the corporate logo, but I am still not sure whether the move was really successful.

-Another nice feature about this timepiece is, of course, the setting crown that stays almost flush with the case’s side and reduces to zero risk of you hurting yourself inadvertently with the part.
+Another interesting detail about this timepiece is the setting crown that stays almost flush with the case’s side and reduces to zero risk of you hurting yourself inadvertently with the part.

 The only problem that I can see here is the aforementioned “lugless” design of the case: the way the bracelet is attached to the body may make finding a replacement part a real pain in the bottom department and you can basically forget about fitting your Commander with a NATO strap.